Frequently Asked Questions About Therapy

 My Practice

-• My practice is open to all folks who are curious about their own healing.
+My practice is open to adults based in either Colorado or Oregon who are curious about their own healing.

 People who work with me tend to have a variety of occupations as well.